Severson-Group/eMach/docs/source/mechanical_analyzers/SPM_rotor_speed_limit_analyzer.rst

 Model Background
 ****************

 This analyzer utilizes the **SPM Rotor Structural Analyzer** to determine the rotor internal stresses at a given range of rotational speeds.
-For determining failure point, maximum shear stress theory (MSST) and von Mises failure criterion are used.
+For determining the failure point, maximum shear stress theory (MSST) and von Mises failure criterion are used.
 To provide context, for ductile materials such as rotor shafts and rotor lamianations, von Mises failure criterion is used in evaluating failure.
 For brittle material, such as adhesives and permanent magnets, MSST failure criterion [#]_ is used.